michenriksen/gitrob/README.md

 **If you think other people can benefit from your custom signatures, please consider contributing them back to the Gitrob project by opening a Pull Request or an Issue.
 Thanks!**

+### Disbling signatures
+If you would like to disable signatures so that you don't see them in any report you can do so by disabling their pattern.

+When Gitrob starts it looks for a file at `~/.gitrob_disabled_signatures` which it expects to be a JSON document containing an array of patterns that you want to disable.
+Here is an example:

+    [
+      "database.yml",
+      "dump"
+    ]

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
 Run `bundle exec gitrob` to use the gem in this directory, ignoring other installed copies of this gem.